syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-blazor.md

 {% endtabs %}

-* Add the following JavaScript function in the _Host.cshtml in the pages folder.
+* Add the following JavaScript function in the _Host.cshtml in the Pages folder.

 {% tabs %}